30-Year-Old Pitcher – Free Agent

 Drew Storen Contract Information:

-Agreed to a one-year, $5.7 million contract with the Nationals in January of 2015.
+Signed a one-year contract with the Reds in January of 2017.

 To instantly reveal our fantasy analysis of every player – including Drew Storen – simply subscribe now.

 Age is determined on July 1st of each season.
 Jump To: ▼ Advanced StatsNo No Yes